 My favorite exercise will always be exploring New York City and walking.
 No trains.
 No buses.
 No taxis.
 No headphones.
 Cellphone in my pocket, and to bring my professional camera as my perfect solo companion while holding hands with my curiosity.
 Feeling comfortable while walking alone is the best gift.
 It is beautiful to enjoy your own company.

 An old friend complained about how boring it was waiting or walking alone around in this beautiful city, and to me, that was a crazy statement because New York City taught me lessons just by walking its streets.
-Luckily for me, I never lived in New York.
-I had always lived in the neighboring state.
-Therefore, I embraced New York as a tourist, as a lucky permanent tourist.
-I appreciated the city’s best during the day’s commute, and then at night, I retrieved to a better, much quieter place—the perfect balance.
+Luckily, I had never lived in New York; I had always lived in the neighboring state.
+So, therefore, I embraced New York as a tourist.
+As a lucky permanent tourist, I appreciated the city’s best during the day’s commute, and then at night, I retrieved to a better, much quieter place—the perfect balance.

-We are all looking down at the world’s problems with despair, and while looking at our cellphones, the absolute master of modern time.
-Let’s try turning off the cellphone on a weekend morning.
-Take a walk by yourself on a beautiful Spring morning.
-Buy yourself a professional camera.
-Join the “crazy crowd” by walking alone and start looking up.
+We are all looking down at the world’s problems with despair, and while looking at our cellphones, the absolute master of modern time, let’s try turning off our cellphones on a weekend morning, take a walk by yourself on a beautiful Spring morning, buy yourself a professional camera join the “crazy crowd” by walking alone and start looking up.
 Who knows?
 You might discover new things about yourself.
-Just make sure to start wearing comfortable shoes, because once you find the comfort of exploring this city on your own, you might discover the side effect that you have fallen madly in love with the best version of New York City.
+Make sure to wear comfortable shoes because once you find the comfort of exploring this city on your own, you might discover the side effect that you have fallen madly in love with the best version of New York City.